oracle-livelabs/oci/healthcare-innovations/ai-vision/apex-ui/apex-ui.md

     </copy>
     ```

-## Task 6: Verify File upload settings, Process image action
+## Task 6: Verify File upload settings, Process Image button action

 In the Apex page, we will use the file upload Dropzone plugin, or we can also use the regular file upload page item.